 Do you like using ornamental grasses in your landscaping?
 What about bulb plants such as irises?
 If so, then you might enjoy adding the common spiderwort to your flower beds or borders.
 This plant is a wildflower found in abundance across many parts of the U.S.

-The whole plant can be moved easily, and will grow well even in crowded conditions, making it excellent for that dense look popular with country garden lovers.
+The whole plant can be moved easily, and will grow well (even in crowded conditions), making it excellent for that dense look that's popular with country garden lovers.
 The blooms come in a variety of shades, from delicate lavender to plush pink.

 Basic Facts About Spiderwort